Frequently Asked Questions

 A doctor that has spent a full three-year residency learning the complexities of adult medical care is called an "internal medicine doctor".
 This includes appropriate preventative guidelines as well as management of complex medical problems with many medications.
 Think of it as an adult care specialist.

-This is an independent practitioner who is employed by and works under the supervision of a physician.
+These providers are independent practitioners who are employed by and work under the supervision of a physician.
 They are able to order tests, prescribe treatment and more.
-Dr. Meyer and our other MD providers are available to them at any time for consultation.
+Dr. Meyer and our other providers are available to them at any time for consultation.

 How long will it take to get my results?

-If Dr. Meyer, Dr. McFadden, Dr. Sabadish or our CRNPs/PA-Cs order a test or lab work, expect to hear your results within 14 days.
+If your provider orders a test or lab work, expect to hear your results within 14 days.
 If results are normal, you will get an email or portal message with specifics.
 If you would like to see your actual test result, you must accept our invitation to join the patient portal.
 If anything is out of range, expect a phone call (usually from our labs and results manager) with results that were abnormal and further instructions.
 If you don’t get a letter or call, please do call us.
 We are also more than happy to clarify any questions.
 Simply leave a message with the office that you would like to speak to your practitioner, or send us a patient portal message.

 How can I reach the providers after hours?